angelr1076/django-cct/README.md

 The project consists of a static folder to house all static css, JavaScript and image files.
 There is also a separate webfonts folder for special icons used throughout CCT.
 Again, each model (Crime, Member, Suspects) has its own separate set of folders including URLS, models, admin, context processors, multiple-choice and views files.
 Templates are housed in their own individual folders with subfolders for each model representation.

 A requirements.txt file is included with the project and includes all required packages.
 Prior to starting the server, you will want to go to the root folder 'casecrimetrace' and be sure you are in the same folder that contains the manage.py file and run 'pip install -r requirements.txt' in the terminal.
 Once that's done, call 'python manage.py runserver' in the terminal to view the project.
 When logged in, users have the option to create a profile, but this is not mandatory.
 There is also a guest login if you choose not to register as a new user.
 The login name is guestuser and the password is guestpass.

+### To clone the repository and run the project:

+- Open your terminal.
+- Navigate to the directory where you want to clone the repository.
+- Run the following command: `git clone https://github.com/angelr1076/django-cct.git`
+- Navigate to the cloned directory: `cd django-cct`
+- Install the required dependencies: `pip install -r requirements.txt`
+- Run the server: `python manage.py runserver`